TommasoAzz/non-fungible-royalty-token-contracts/docs/IERC1190Approver.md

-Gives permission to `to` to transfer `tokenId`'s ownership license to another account.
+Gives permission to `to` to transfer the ownership license of token `tokenId` to another account.
 The approval is cleared when the token is transferred.

 Only a single account can be approved at a time, so approving the zero address clears previous approvals.

 Requirements:

-- The caller must own ownership license of the token or be an approved operator.
+- The caller must own the ownership license of the token or be an approved operator.
 - `tokenId` must exist.

 Emits an {Approval} event.